opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 227    In any event, however, I find that the Engs gave sufficient disclosure, and moreover, received the Wees’ informed consent.
 The Engs highlighted multiple times to the Wees that such a fee was being negotiated, and moreover, informed the Wees when that fee was finally agreed.
 The relevant details of the fee, being the amount of 2.5% of the investment amount, was also disclosed.

 42     Coming to the facts of this case, there were clearly actions taken in conflict of interest _without_ the informed consent of the beneficiaries.
 The conflict of interest arose because the directors’ remuneration and the dividends payable to shareholders came from the same pool of funds.
 The Companies owned valuable properties that were sold or for which acquisition compensation was given.
 These proceeds could have been channelled either into directors’ remuneration or dividends.
 The quarries held by \[A\] Trading, for example, were compulsorily acquired by the government in 1998 with a gain of $16,895,000.
 A supplementary award in 2001 for compulsory acquisition by the government resulted in a further gain of $21,100,000.
 These gains were accumulated in the reserves of \[A\] Trading but were reduced by substantial net losses in 1999, 2000, and 2002 to 2007.
 A property owned by \[A\] Trading was sold in 2010 with a gain of $21,788,610 $5,031,632 was diverted as remuneration in 2010.
 Director salaries were tripled such that between 2011 and 2015, the remuneration to directors amounted to about $1.3m per year despite low levels of income, resulting in net losses: for example, $695,000 in 2011, $575,000 in 2015.
-UVJ admitted in cross-examination that the interest of the directors would lie in higher bonuses, while the Sisters’ interest would lie in higher dividends.[\[note: 41\]](#Ftn_41) While the Estate’s shares were not instrumental in procuring the passing of the resolutions that granted the Brothers’ their remuneration, there is no doubt that the Estate’s votes were indeed used by the Brothers to vote in favour of resolutions approving the directors’ remuneration.[\[note: 42\]](#Ftn_42) The use of the Estate’s shares, without the informed consent of beneficiaries, constitutes a breach of the no-conflict rule.
-Informed consent was necessary but not obtained.[\[note: 43\]](#Ftn_43)
+UVJ admitted in cross-examination that the interest of the directors would lie in higher bonuses, while the Sisters’ interest would lie in higher dividends.[^41] While the Estate’s shares were not instrumental in procuring the passing of the resolutions that granted the Brothers’ their remuneration, there is no doubt that the Estate’s votes were indeed used by the Brothers to vote in favour of resolutions approving the directors’ remuneration.[^42] The use of the Estate’s shares, without the informed consent of beneficiaries, constitutes a breach of the no-conflict rule.
+Informed consent was necessary but not obtained.[^43]

 43     In my judgment, it was the very fact of non-disclosure that allowed the Brothers to draw down on the proceeds of properties sold by the company.
 Shareholder approval in this particular company was a foregone conclusion because those voting were receiving the remuneration voted upon.
-Thus, \[A\] Trading could submit the IR8A tax declaration form in January 2011 for the payment of a $863,000 bonus to the first defendant prior to its approval at the relevant AGM in July 2011.[\[note: 44\]](#Ftn_44) Further, it was the non-disclosure that allowed continuation of the remuneration for many years.
+Thus, \[A\] Trading could submit the IR8A tax declaration form in January 2011 for the payment of a $863,000 bonus to the first defendant prior to its approval at the relevant AGM in July 2011.[^44] Further, it was the non-disclosure that allowed continuation of the remuneration for many years.
 Despite the Estate’s small shareholding, the Sisters would not be without remedy if they did not agree with the vote: for instance, they could have had recourse to s 216 of the Companies Act (Cap 50, 2006 Rev Ed) under a claim for minority oppression.
 The continuation of the Brothers’ misconduct was permitted by the non-disclosure, which has had significant practical effect.
 Cross-examination revealed that there were no contracts of employment or any documents delineating their scope of work as directors.
 The Brothers’ remuneration bore no relation to the work done within the Companies.
 For example, in Financial Year 2010, \[A\] Trading paid UVJ the sum of $863,000 as a bonus although he was fully employed as a senior executive elsewhere.
 Amongst the salaries which escalated in 2011 was the near doubling of the salary of one Mr Lee, a man who was at the time 90 years of age, had not visited the office for a number of years, and who passed away the next year in 2012.

 44     I should make clear three matters for completeness.
-First, the Brothers contended at various points that the Sisters had deprived themselves of their rights by their decision to refrain from questioning the Brothers until after their Mother’s death.[\[note: 45\]](#Ftn_45) Counsel clarified when asked that he is not advancing any case of estoppel.
+First, the Brothers contended at various points that the Sisters had deprived themselves of their rights by their decision to refrain from questioning the Brothers until after their Mother’s death.[^45] Counsel clarified when asked that he is not advancing any case of estoppel.
 There is no merit in this argument.
 Any knowledge the Sisters may have had that they were beneficiaries at the time is irrelevant to the responsibility of the Brothers.
 Full and frank disclosure of all relevant matters is the requisite standard (see _Murad_ at \[71\]).
 The Brothers clearly failed to meet this standard.

-45     Second, while the Brothers have sought to argue that their remuneration is in line with salaries earned in the field of private equity,[\[note: 46\]](#Ftn_46) this was not the role they performed as directors.
+45     Second, while the Brothers have sought to argue that their remuneration is in line with salaries earned in the field of private equity,[^46] this was not the role they performed as directors.
 The evidence provided by the Brothers’ expert witness, Mr Sim, on private equity salaries is therefore irrelevant.
 Further, any question of their remuneration being reasonable only arises if the court is of the view that they should be given an equitable allowance.
 The granting of an equitable allowance is the exception, not the norm (see _Mona Computer_ at \[23\]).
 It is for the fiduciary to establish that it would be inequitable to order an account of one’s entire profits (see _Mona Computer_ at \[28\]).
 There are no facts upon which to make such an order.
 The Brothers have not shown themselves to be honest fiduciaries nor have they done work for the Estate.
 Quite the opposite.
 They remained responsible for the Estate’s shareholding in the Companies because they had not distributed the shares.
 Having omitted to distribute the shares, they were responsible to keep the beneficiaries informed and to act in the beneficiaries’ best interest.
 Drawing down the proceeds of the property proceeds through directors’ remuneration was not in the best interests of the beneficiaries.
 In any event, once their remuneration is paid back into the Estate, they will receive a share of the same as beneficiaries of the Estate.

-46     Third, the Brothers contend that the rule against reflective loss applies to bar the Sisters’ claim for an account of profits.[\[note: 47\]](#Ftn_47) The principle of reflective loss dictates that a claim will not lie by a shareholder to make good a loss which would be made good if the company’s assets were replenished through action by the company against the party responsible for the loss (see _Townsing Henry George v Jenton Overseas Investment Pte Ltd (in liquidation)_ at \[69\]).
+46     Third, the Brothers contend that the rule against reflective loss applies to bar the Sisters’ claim for an account of profits.[^47] The principle of reflective loss dictates that a claim will not lie by a shareholder to make good a loss which would be made good if the company’s assets were replenished through action by the company against the party responsible for the loss (see _Townsing Henry George v Jenton Overseas Investment Pte Ltd (in liquidation)_ at \[69\]).
 But the profits claimed here are not owed to the Companies.
 The Sisters claim in their capacity as beneficiaries, for the Brothers to disgorge the wrongful profits they obtained while acting in breach of their fiduciary duties.
 The premise of the account to the beneficiaries is to ensure that the defaulting fiduciary does not retain the profit.
 The rule against reflective loss has no applicability in the present case.

 47     An account of the Brothers’ profits in terms of the remuneration earned is therefore owed to the Estate.
 The directors’ remuneration in the sum of $20,978,689.90 received by the Brothers should therefore be repaid to the Estate.

 ### Benefits in kind

-48     With regard to the benefits in kind enjoyed by the Brothers in the form of the two properties at \[E\] Shelford Road and \[F\] Shelford Road, which were owned by the Companies, the Brothers conceded in cross-examination that they were renting the premises at below annual value.[\[note: 48\]](#Ftn_48)
+48     With regard to the benefits in kind enjoyed by the Brothers in the form of the two properties at \[E\] Shelford Road and \[F\] Shelford Road, which were owned by the Companies, the Brothers conceded in cross-examination that they were renting the premises at below annual value.[^48]

-49     UVJ also conceded during cross-examination that no attempts were made to rent out the said properties, nor was there any approval by the Companies’ shareholders or the Sisters that was sought and obtained for them to reside there at the lower rentals they were paying.[\[note: 49\]](#Ftn_49) This thus constitutes an impermissible benefit enjoyed by the Brothers.
+49     UVJ also conceded during cross-examination that no attempts were made to rent out the said properties, nor was there any approval by the Companies’ shareholders or the Sisters that was sought and obtained for them to reside there at the lower rentals they were paying.[^49] This thus constitutes an impermissible benefit enjoyed by the Brothers.

-50     The sums of $174,000 and $360,000, premised on the difference between the rental amounts paid by the Brothers and the annual value of the two properties, are to be surcharged to the Estate’s accounts.[\[note: 50\]](#Ftn_50)
+50     The sums of $174,000 and $360,000, premised on the difference between the rental amounts paid by the Brothers and the annual value of the two properties, are to be surcharged to the Estate’s accounts.[^50]

 ### Alternative claim in equitable compensation